Dylnpn/OrbitAnalysis/README.md

 ## Overview
 The software allows the user to enter an initial and final orbit, inclination change, and desired transfer time.
 This software does the folloing:
-- Computes an analytical chemical baseline that includes a Hohmann + plane chnage transfer.
+- Computes an analytical chemical baseline that includes a Hohmann + plane change transfer.
-- Simulates low-thrust electric propulsion (EP) trasnfer numerically.
+- Simulates low-thrust electric propulsion (EP) transfer numerically.
 - Evaluates feasibility for the EP case.
 - Makes recommendation for a propulsion system to be used based on propellant efficiency.